tsugiproject/tsugi-org/md/ADVANTAGE.md

 can tell the tool to change their keys using some for of out of band communication.

-The other variation is that the Tool generates the key pair, and then shares the public with the LMS using a keyset URL.
+The other variation is that the Tool generates the key pair, and then shares its public key with the LMS using a keyset URL.
 This is the more traditional way that two-way OAuth 2.0 is set up.
-It has the advantage that the tool's privat key is never sent across the Internet or shown in a UI.
+It has the advantage that the tool's private key is never sent across the Internet or shown in a UI.
 The disadvantage is that there is more code that needs to be written in the tool to handle the scenario.

 We can expect that LMS vendors will take one or the other approaches and so tools will need to be flexible.
-Of course Tsugi handles both scenarios.
+Tsugi handles both scenarios.

 Throughout the document there will be steps like "if the LMS is making the Tool keys..." where we call out differences in the processes.

 Creating an Issuer in Tsugi